 Systems can do this by automatically flagging team members who need help, who need coaching or those who do not understand their responsibilities.
 Technology can empower your people to be more effective people managers.

-Successful businesses are beginning to emulate starling murmurations by implementing systems that focus on their people and their behaviour, collate the relevant cultural messages and consistently distribute the message to everyone that needs it, giving them the vital impression of light and shade as the firm evolves, and making their alignment to the bigger picture clear.
+Successful businesses are beginning to emulate starling murmurations by implementing systems that focus on their people and their behaviour, collate the relevant cultural messages and consistently distribute the message to everyone that needs it.
+This gives them the vital impression of light and shade as the firm evolves, making their alignment to the bigger picture clear.

 Risk and compliance professionals need to assess whether they have the appropriate processes and control infrastructure in place to support their firm’s target culture and, if not, present a clear business case to implement it.
 Our software solution, Pentana Compliance, helps firms to manage competency and SMCR requirements, placing culture and governance at the centre of corporate activity.
 Find out more about how Ideagen can help your organisation embed a culture of compliance with our free behaviour science and compliance e-book.